mammals, birds and autumn migration

 Estonia is home to some of the healthiest populations of large mammals in Europe, with an estimated 700 Brown Bears, 200 Wolves and 600 Eurasian Lynx, 12,000 Elk and the southern-most population of Ringed Seals in the world.

 As well as the birds, we will be keeping our eyes and ears peeled for some of the mammals of the country.
-This is the peak of the Elk rut, with animals gathering at their favoured sites to fight for mates; wolves are out and about teaching their young to hunt, and we will try to hear them howling as night falls; in the forests near the Russian border we will spend the night in a hide, waiting to be visited by Brown Bear and Raccoon Dogs; there is always a chance of stumbling upon a stalking Lynx or hearing the howling of wolves: and the week includes a boat trip to look for Baltic Ringed Seals as they haul out at their favoured spots around Hiiumaa island.
+This is the peak of the Elk rut, with animals gathering at their favoured sites to fight for mates; in the forests near the Russian border we will spend the night in a hide, waiting to be visited by Brown Bear and Raccoon Dogs; there is always a chance of stumbling upon a stalking Lynx or hearing the howling of wolves: and the week includes a boat trip to look for Baltic Ringed Seals as they haul out at their favoured spots around Hiiumaa island.

 On our last day, we will pay a visit to the attractive medieval city of Tallinn, with a guided tour of the old town.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 Day 2 After breakfast we will head into Tallinn for a guided tour of the attractive old town and lunch in a local restaurant (price not included).
-After lunch, we travel across to western Estonia and the extensive coastal meadows and floodplain forest and wetlands of Matsalu National Park, where huge flocks of Common Crane and several species of geese gather as they head south for the winter.
-This is also the time of the Elk rut, with large groups gathering on Matsalu’s meadows.
+After lunch, we travel across to western Estonia and the extensive coastal meadows and floodplain forest and wetlands of Matsalu National Park.
+Here huge flocks of Common Crane and several species of geese gather as they head south for the winter, while this is also the time of the Elk rut, with large groups gathering on Matsalu’s meadows.

-Day 5 – We take a trip to Hiiumaa island, from where we will take a boat around a series of islets where the Ringed Seal, a usually shy and solitary animal gathers at its favoured haul out sites, the southernmost population of this high Arctic species.
+Day 4 We take a day trip out to Hiiumaa island, from where we will take a boat around a series of islets where the Ringed Seal, a usually shy and solitary animal gathers at its favoured haul out sites, the southernmost population of this high Arctic species.
 We will also keep our eyes peeled for the much larger Grey Seal, as well as sea duck, and the possibility of a passing White-tailed Eagle.